 - 1 cup balsamic vinegar

 - ⅓ cup sugar

 - Preheat oven to 400 degrees.
 Season chicken with salt, pepper, and Italian seasoning.

-- Drizzle a pan or skillet with oil (about 2 teaspoons is fine) and cook chicken for 1-2 minutes on each side over medium-high heat, just to brown the very outside of the chicken.
+- Drizzle a skillet with oil (about 2 teaspoons is fine) and cook chicken for 1-2 minutes on each side over medium-high heat, just to brown the very outside of the chicken.

 - While chicken is cooking, make the balsamic glaze.
 In a small-medium sauce pan whisk together balsamic vinegar, sugar, honey, and salt.
 Bring to a boil over medium-high heat, then reduce to medium-low heat and allow to simmer while chicken is cooking.
 The liquid should reduce by half after 10-15 minutes.
 Remove from heat.